Click here to view a complete list of courses which help students prepare for industry certification.

 6. Is financial assistance available for students who are ready to take industry certification exams?

-Parkland CSIT offers two opportunities for CSIT degree-seeking students to apply for Industry Certification Exam Scholarships - one in the fall semester and one in the spring semester.
+Parkland computer science and technologies offers two opportunities for degree-seeking students to apply for Industry Certification Exam Scholarships - one in the fall semester and one in the spring semester.
 Industry Certification Scholarships pay for industry certification exam fees.

-We encourage all eligible CSIT students to apply for these scholarships.
-Non-degree seeking students enrolled in CSIT courses for professional development are eligible to take advantage of this opportunity by declaring a CSIT A.A.S. or Certificate degree of study.
+We encourage all eligible CST students to apply for these scholarships.
+Non-degree seeking students enrolled in CST courses for professional development are eligible to take advantage of this opportunity by declaring a CST A.A.S. or Certificate degree of study.

 7. Where do I take the exam?